anforsm/tvratings/README.md

-# TV Guesser
+# TV Ratings
-TV Guesser is a web app that shows the ratings of TV shows in a more digestible format.
+TV Ratings is a web app that shows the ratings of TV shows in a more digestible format.
 The data is collected from IMDb.

 Deployed at [tvratings.anforsm.com](https://tvratings.anforsm.com).